When Is a Workshop the Wrong Tool to Use?

 Use instead:

-Short, fast brush-up meetings that:
+Short, focused meetings that:

-• allow information to be retained more easily
+• Allow information to be retained more easily

-• take less time
+• Take less time

-• reveal collaboration possibilities faster
+• Reveal collaboration opportunities faster

-• show resource needs clearly
+• Show resource needs clearly

 📋 3.
 Action Planning